 - All website visitors: target everyone who visited your website, no distinction.

-- People who visited specific web pages: target only portion of your overall traffic based on specific URLs (works the same as in Custom Conversion).
+- People who visited specific web pages: target only a portion of your overall traffic based on specific URLs (works the same as in Custom Conversion).

 - Visitors by time spent: create an audience based on how long visitors stayed on your website or specific pages (by using AND condition).